jasonDBA/jasonProfile/README.md

 ![](image/profile.gif)

 > Contents
-- HOME (index.html): Main homepage.
+- **HOME (index.html):** Main homepage.
 Including such brief information as 'About Jason Choi', 'Work Experience', and 'Education/Certification'.
-- PROJECT (project.html): Summary of assignments and individual/team projects completed in school.
+- **PROJECT (project.html):** Summary of assignments and individual/team projects completed in school.
 Each is connected to its GitHub repository.
-- ALBUM (album.html): Personal pictures having an album format.
+- **ALBUM (album.html):** Personal pictures having an album format.
+- **PROFILE (profile.html):** Summary of Jason Choi with detail of his background (including skill sets and interests).
-- FORM (form.html): 'Contact Me' area.
+- **FORM (form.html):** 'Contact Me' area.
 Including social media icons and a contact form that allows visitors to send a message to me!